bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 It is in this context, and with a renewed pledge to be in solidarity with Native peoples in a common struggle for justice that we, the Oblates of Canada, offer this apology: We apologize for the part we played in the cultural, ethnic, linguistic, and religious imperialism that was part of the mentality with which the peoples of Europe first met the Aboriginal peoples and which consistently has lurked behind the way the Native peoples of Canada have been treated by civil governments and by the churches.
 We were, naively, part of this mentality and were, in fact, often a key player in its implementation.
 We recognize that this mentality has, from the beginning, and ever since, continually threatened the cultural, linguistic, and religious traditions of

 the Native peoples.
- We recognize that many of the problems that beset Native communities today—

-high unemployment, alcoholism, family breakdown, domestic violence, spiraling suicide rates, lack of healthy self-esteem—are not so much the result of personal failure as they are the result of centuries of systemic imperialism.
+ We recognize that many of the problems that beset Native communities today—high unemployment, alcoholism, family breakdown, domestic violence, spiraling suicide rates, lack of healthy self-esteem—are not so much the result of personal failure as they are the result of centuries of systemic imperialism.
 Any people stripped of its traditions as well as of its pride falls victim to precisely these social ills.
 For the part that we played, however inadvertent and naïve that participation might have been, in the setting up and maintaining of a system that stripped others of not only their lands but also of their cultural, linguistic, and religious traditions we sincerely apologize.

 Beyond this regret for having been part of a system which, because of its historical privilege and assumed superiority did great damage to the Native peoples of Canada, we wish to apologize more specifically for the following:

 In sympathy with recent criticisms of Native Residential Schools, we wish to apologize for the part we played in the setting up and the maintaining of those schools.
 We apologize for the existence of the schools themselves, recognizing that the biggest abuse was not what happened in the schools, but that the schools themselves happened—that the primal bond inherent within families was violated as a matter of policy, that children were usurped from their natural communities, and that, implicitly and explicitly, these schools operated out of the premise that European languages, traditions, and religious practices were superior to Native languages, traditions, and religious practices.
 The residential schools were an attempt to assimilate Aboriginal peoples and we played an important role in the unfolding of this design.
 For this we sincerely apologize.

 We wish to apologize in a very particular way for the instances of physical and sexual abuse that occurred in those schools.
 We reiterate that the bigger issue of abuse was the existence of the schools themselves but we wish to publicly acknowledge that there were instances of individual physical and sexual abuse.
-Far from attempting to defend or rationalize these cases of abuse in any way, we wish to state publicly that we acknowledge that they were inexcusable, intolerable, and a betrayal of trust in one of
+Far from attempting to defend or rationalize these cases of abuse in any way, we wish to state publicly that we acknowledge that they were inexcusable, intolerable, and a betrayal of trust in one of its most serious forms.

-Appendix 4 • 385

-386 • Truth & Reconciliation Commission

-its most serious forms.
 We deeply, and very specifically, apologize to every victim of such abuse and we seek help in searching for means to bring about healing.

 Finally, we wish to apologize as well for our past dismissal of many of the riches of Native religious tradition.
 We broke some of your peace pipes and we considered some of your sacred practices as pagan and superstitious.
 This, too, had its origins in the colonial mentality, our European superiority complex which was grounded in a particular view of history.
 We apologize for this blindness and disrespect.